-Accumulation of sediments is a common problem in reservoirs used in run-of-river hydroelectric plants.
+Accumulation of sediments is a common problem in reservoirs used in a run-of-river hydro power plant.
 And the most common practice is to remove those sediments with a boat that sucks out the sediments from the bottom using hydraulic dredging.

 The Innovation Challenge For Hydro Power Plant Operations

 Our client is a leading company in the power generation sector with a high commitment to protecting the environment and its natural resources.

 In order to generate energy in run-of-river hydropower plants, it is often necessary to previously store water in small reservoirs to control the flow, which will be turbined according to the energy demand.